 Before we deride this custom as simple folklore superstition, we should remind ourselves that many Western people have similar feelings associated with the number 13, and that many refuse to fly on 9/11 each year.
 And we might well feel differently about the number 4 if this coincidence was found in English.
 Imagine, for example, how we might feel about the number if, as we counted to ten, the recitation sounded like "one, two, three, doom, five, six...."

 For Westerners, the number 4 has no such connotations and thus is not unlucky at all.
 We have four seasons and four compass directions, for example, and neither are considered unlucky.
 In fact, in Western traditions and numerology, 4 is generally a friendly, life-affirming number.
 It has strong grounding energy and it will teach us the lessons we need to learn in order to move forward in life.
 The strong energy of 4 tends to ground you until you have learned a lesson being presented while protecting you at the same time.

 Feng Shui Cures

 Unless you use the Cantonese dialect on a daily basis, there is really no reason to worry about the number 4.
 But if it concerns you, the traditional feng shui cure is to encircle the number in color red.
 Being the color of the fire feng shui element, red is thought to protect from misfortune and help attract good luck.
 You can also apply any other feng shui house protection cures that make sense to you.

 Numbers are important symbols, and there is no disputing that they have an impact on our homes.
-However, the reputation of the number 4 for bad feng shui is largely undeserved.
+However, the reputation of the number 4 for having bad feng shui is largely undeserved.
 Much more important is to follow general feng shui guidelines for managing the energy of your home.